JUB-Yoush/personal-site/src/routes/resume/+page.md

 - Shockingly, people showed up!
 Enough for us to apply to be a real club.

 - More than a year Later It's going much better than I could have ever imagined.
-  We have a discord server of over 620 people, an executive team of 13, Workshops, Community events, and a video-game book club (the true voting class of GDYU).
+  We have a discord server of over 600+ people, an executive team, Workshops, Community events, and a video-game book club (the true voting class of GDYU).

 - Check us out at [gdyu.club](https://www.gdyu.club/).